jshrake/grimoire-legacy/spec.md

 ## Passes

-The list of passes are defined as a [TOML array of tables](https://github.com/toml-lang/toml#array-of-tables).
-The passes are drawn in the order listed in the configuration.
+Passes are defined as an [array of tables](https://github.com/toml-lang/toml#array-of-tables) and are drawn in the order listed in the configuration.
 A pass has the following set of key-values:

 - **buffer={width=u32, height=u32, attachments=u32, format=string{"u8", "f16", "f32"}}**: Optional, Configures the framebuffer for the pass, Defaults to width=window width, height=window height, attachments=1, format="f32"
 - **draw={mode=string{"triangles", "points", ...}, count=u32}**: Optional, Configures the draw primitive and number of vertices to emit from the draw call, Defaults to mode="triangles", count=1, [full list of valid strings](https://github.com/jshrake/grimoire/blob/4befcbb29cdda2ef5f82418425d16dfea1bca422/src/config.rs#L171-L187)